|Alma Mater:||University of Virginia|

-Jones ranks third in Conference USA for most overall wins in past four years (Jones era).
-In the past four seasons, he is 46-24 in conference play for a winning percentage of 65.7% and ranks fourth in the conference for most C-USA wins in past four years.
+Jones and the Monarchs rank second in Conference USA for most overall wins in past four years with a 96-40 (70.6%) record.
+In the past four seasons, he is 52-20 in conference play for a winning percentage of 72.2% and ranks second in the conference for most C-USA wins in past four years.

 In his fourth season at the helm in Norfolk, Jones and the Monarchs finished third in the C-USA after compiling a 12-6 mark in conference play and 19-12 overall record for the season.
 Old Dominion ranked No. 6 in the country for scoring defense, allowing just 61.2 points per outing.

 Ahmad Caver was named to the All-Conference Team, while Zoran Talley was tabbed as Sixth Man of the Year and Denzell Taylor garnered All-Defensive Team honors.